-In 2001, Findley was photographed in Paris where he discussing his novel Pilgrim at the Canadian Cultural Centre.
+In 2001, Findley was photographed in Paris where he discussing his novel Pilgrim at the Timothy Findley sitting in a red chair in a light-green jacket, smoking a cigarette.
 Photo: Ulf Andersen/Getty Images

 > The Listicles

 Canadian literary icon Timothy Findley is finally getting his due almost 20 years after his death / BY Athena McKenzie / November 1st, 2020

 The first full account of Canadian literary icon Timothy Findley gives credit where it’s due and shows how Tiff’s themes – environmental degradation, mental health, human rights and the insanity of war, to name a few – are as relevant today as they were when his words were published in the 70s, 80s and 90s.
 It took UBC prof Sherrill Grace 10 years to produce Tiff: A Life of Timothy Findley, using diaries and extensive interviews to delve into Findley’s life, from his early career as an actor in London, England – where he was a protégé of Alec Guinness – to his years honing his craft as a writer.

 When he died in 2002, Findley had written 10 novels, a memoir, three collections of short stories and several plays and screenplays.
 For decades, his works were required reading in high school and university English classes, and he was integral to the development of Can Lit and the Canadian publishing scene.

 As his commendation to Canada’s Walk of Fame notes: “Findley believed that a writer has a responsibility to speak out about what is wrong with society.”